-Email Settings Description E-mail Enter a valid email address for the E-1W SMTP Server Enter a valid SMTP server name (e.g. yourcompany.com) Port Enter a valid port number (default port is 25, for SSL most use 465) Use SSL Place a checkmark in the box if the SMTP server supports SSL Use Authentication Place a checkmark in the box if the SMTP server requires authentication to send email Username Enter a valid username to be used by the ENVIROMUX to send emails Password Enter a valid password assigned to the ENVIROMUX username
+Email Settings Description E-mail Enter a valid email address the E-1W can send emails from SMTP Server Enter a valid SMTP server name (e.g. yourcompany.com) SMTP Encryption If your server does not support encryption, select NONE.
+Otherwise, select between TLS or STARTTLS authentication methods, depending upon the type your server supports.
+Port Enter a valid port number (default port is 25, for TLS use 465, for STARTTLS use 587) Use Authentication Place a checkmark in the box if the SMTP server requires authentication to send email Note: If "TLS" or "STARTTLS" is selected, then this must also be checked.
+Username Enter a valid username to be used by the ENVIROMUX to send emails Password Enter a valid password assigned to the ENVIROMUX username